Evans leads Scorchers to Big Bash glory

 |Scorecard

-Perth Scorchers won the Big Bash with a crushing 79-win in the final against Sydney Sixers after being rescued from 25-4 by Surrey's Laurie Evans.
+Perth Scorchers won the Big Bash with a 79-run win in the final against Sydney Sixers after being rescued from 25-4 by Surrey's Laurie Evans.

 Evans made 76 not out from 41 balls, adding 104 with captain Ashton Turner, who scored 54, to take Perth to 171-6.